A Unified FPT Framework for Crossing Number Problems: Applications: FPT algorithms for many crossing number variants

 \subparagraph{$k$-planar drawings.} Introduced by Pach and T\'oth~\cite{DBLP:journals/combinatorica/PachT97}, \emph{$k$-planar drawings} (for $k\ge0$) are {normal} drawings in the plane such that every edge is involved in at most $k$ crossings.
-For any drawing~$D$, let $\kappa(D)$ be the number of crossings in~$D$, if $D$ is a normal $k$-planar drawing, and $\kappa(D)=\infty$ otherwise.
-The \emph{$k$-planar crossing number} is then the smallest value of $\kappa(D)$ over all normal drawings $D$ of~$G$\onlyapx{ (which may equal $\infty$)}. \onlynoapx{A graph may have no $k$-planar drawing at all, and then its $k$-planar crossing number is~$\infty$ by convention.} Already for $k=1$, deciding the existence of a $1$-planar drawing is \NP-hard even for very restricted inputs \cite{DBLP:journals/algorithmica/GrigorievB07,DBLP:journals/siamcomp/CabelloM13}.
+The \emph{$k$-planar crossing number} of~$G$ is the smallest number of crossings among all $k$-planar (normal) drawings of~$G$.
+A graph may have no $k$-planar drawing at all, and then its $k$-planar crossing number is~$\infty$ by convention.
+Already for $k=1$, deciding the existence of a $1$-planar drawing is \NP-hard even for very restricted inputs \cite{DBLP:journals/algorithmica/GrigorievB07,DBLP:journals/siamcomp/CabelloM13}.
 This definition naturally extends to an arbitrary surface $\surf$, which we call the \emph{$k$-surface crossing number} in~$\surf$.

 \subparagraph{$k$-quasi-planar and min-$k$-planar drawings.} There are similar concepts of \emph{$k$-quasi-planar}~\cite{DBLP:journals/combinatorica/AgarwalAPPS97} (no $k$ edges pairwise cross) and of \emph{min-$k$-planar}~\cite{DBLP:conf/gd/BinucciBBDDHKLMT23} (for every two edges with a common crossing, one carries at most $k$ crossings) normal drawings in the plane, which give rise to the corresponding crossing number flavors in the plane, and we may likewise generalize them to the \emph{$k$-quasi-surface} and \emph{min-$k$-surface} \emph{crossing numbers} in a surface~$\surf$.